Controllable Graph Generation with Diffusion Models via Inference-Time Tree Search Guidance: Methodology

 \subsection{Macro-Step Expansion}

-In MCTS, the \emph{Expansion} phase controls how new nodes are added to the search tree.
-For diffusion-based graph generation, each reverse step only makes a minor refinement to the current graph state, yielding an extremely deep, fine-grained denoising trajectory.
-If expansion were performed at every diffusion step, the tree would contain hundreds or thousands of layers with near-duplicate parent/child states, making exploration prohibitively slow and preventing meaningful long-horizon planning.
-It is therefore crucial to redefine the granularity of expansion so that the tree grows over coarser, semantically meaningful transitions rather than raw step-level perturbations.
-We introduce a \emph{macro-step expansion} strategy that groups multiple reverse denoising updates into a single transition.
-Instead of adding a child for each step \(t\!\to\!t-1\), TreeDiff expands from \(\gG_t\) directly to \(\gG_{t-k}\) for a chosen horizon \(k\), thereby preserving the overall denoising dynamics while drastically reducing the effective search depth.
-From the MCTS perspective, this turns expansion from fine-grained local moves into a hierarchical exploration of the denoising landscape.
+In MCTS, the \emph{Expansion} phase determines how new nodes are added to the search tree.
+For diffusion-based generation, each reverse step only slightly refines the graph state, resulting in extremely deep trajectories.
+Expanding at every step would yield hundreds or thousands of near-duplicate layers, making exploration inefficient and long-horizon planning impractical.
+We redefine the expansion granularity using a \emph{macro-step expansion} strategy that groups multiple denoising steps into a single transition.
+Instead of expanding from $\gG_t$ to $\gG_{t-1}$, TreeDiff directly expands to $\gG_{t-k}$ for a horizon $k$, substantially reducing tree depth while preserving overall denoising dynamics.
+This converts expansion from step-wise local moves into hierarchical exploration over the denoising trajectory.